It's good news

 - Over 40 countries use it for national identity cards or resident permit programs.

-- Over 30 national passports are using polycarbonate for the data page.
+- Over 30 national passports use polycarbonate for the data page.

-- All driving licenses issued by the EU's 28 member states (including the UK)- a total population of over 500 million- are using this ultra-resistant plastic as of 2013.
+- All driving licenses issued by the EU's 28 member states (including the UK)- a total population of over 500 million- use this ultra-resistant plastic as of 2013.

 Centralizing personalization and issuance

-The secure technology features applied to the new Maryland driving license and state-issued ID cards mean that documents will be produced and sent from a high-security Motor Vehicle Administration facility - a procedure already in use by state and federal agencies in over 30 US states.
+The secure technology features applied to the new Maryland driving license and state-issued ID cards mean that documents will be produced and sent from a high-security Motor Vehicle Administration facility - a procedure already used by state and federal agencies in over 30 US states.

 - Alaska,